 Beyond the sand and the ocean, Datai Bay is also a paradise for nature lovers.
 You will find monkeys playing in the nearby trees and hornbills nesting above your head as you enjoy sunset cocktails at one of the hotel beach bars.
 The rainforest here is also renowned as the best place in the world to spot the cute flying colugo.

-Datai Bay is around a 40-minute drive from Langkawi airport.
+Datai Bay is around a 40-minute drive from Langkawi airport and perfect for people looking for the best beaches Malaysia.

 Cenang Beach, Langkawi

-Cenang Beach is located on the western coast of Langkawi only a short 10-15-minute drive from the Langkawi Airport.
+Another Malaysia famous beach on Langkawi is Cenang Beach is located on the western coast of Langkawi island.
+It’s only a short 10-15-minute drive from the Langkawi Airport.
 Cenang Beach is the most popular beach in Malaysia and is where you will find many places to stay, restaurants and shops.

 Despite being a fairly touristy spot, Cenang is still a gorgeous beach.
 The beach is long and curved with white sand set against calm emerald bluish water and with various other lush islands in the background.